MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 user = api.get_user(screen_name='foo')
 ```

 Get ID as an `int`.
-You will probably be find with this in most cases.
+You will probably fine with this in most cases.

 ```python
 user_id = user.id
 # 1234567
 ```

 Get ID as a `str`.
-Useful for streaming
+You probably don't need this.

 ```python
 user_id = user.id_str